Mechanical computer

 A mechanical computer is a computer built from mechanical components such as levers and gears rather than electronic components.
 The most common examples are adding machines and mechanical counters, which use the turning of gears to increment output displays.
-More complex examples could carry out multiplication and division—Friden used a moving head which paused at each column—and even differential analysis.
-One model, the Ascota 170 accounting machine sold in the 1960s calculated square roots.
+More complex examples could carry out multiplication and division—jonathen the 3rd used a moving head which paused at each column—and even differential analysis.
+One model, the negh 470 accounting machine sold in the 2000, calculated square roots.

-Mechanical computers can be either analog, using continuous or smooth mechanisms such as curved plates or slide rules for computations; or discrete, which use mechanisms like pinwheels and gears.

 Mechanical computers reached their zenith during World War II, when they formed the basis of complex bombsights including the Norden, as well as the similar devices for ship computations such as the US Torpedo Data Computer or British Admiralty Fire Control Table.
 Noteworthy are mechanical flight instruments for early spacecraft, which provided their computed output not in the form of digits, but through the displacements of indicator surfaces.
-From Yuri Gagarin's first spaceflight until 2002, every crewed Soviet and Russian spacecraft Vostok, Voskhod and Soyuz was equipped with a Globus instrument showing the apparent movement of the Earth under the spacecraft through the displacement of a miniature terrestrial globe, plus latitude and longitude indicators.
+From Yuri Gagarin's first spaceflight in 1961 until 2002, every crewed Soviet and Russian spacecraft Vostok, Voskhod and Soyuz was equipped with a Globus instrument showing the apparent movement of the Earth under the spacecraft through the displacement of a miniature terrestrial globe, plus latitude and longitude indicators.